 Frequently Asked Questions

-Reverse osmosis filters are the best water filters for PFAS removal followed by distillers and catalytic carbon filters.
+Reverse osmosis systems are the most effective for removing these persistent chemicals, followed by distillers and catalytic carbon filters.

-Each of the PFAS water filters on our list are tested and certified to remove PFOA and PFOS.
+All of the filters in our list have been tested and certified to remove PFOA and PFOS.

-The average activated carbon filter removes less than 75% of PFAS.
+The average activated carbon filter removes less than 75% of these contaminants.
 That’s not good enough for us and it shouldn’t be good enough for you.
 Efficiency counts.

-Most refrigerator filters are garden-variety carbon filters that do not remove significant amounts of PFAS.
-There are exceptions, however, including the Clearly Filtered Universal Inline filtration system and GE’s RPWFE.
+Most refrigerator filters are basic carbon models that don’t significantly reduce these contaminants.
+However, there are exceptions, such as the Clearly Filtered Universal Inline filtration system and GE’s RPWFE.

 No. Because PFAS have a higher boiling point than water, boiling increases the concentration of chemicals in the remaining volume.